 Sacramento ACCE Action currently has several committees and tenant unions countywide working on housing justice!
 From neighbors holding their slumlords accountable to being on the front-line of major statewide policy campaigns like COVID-19 Rental Assistance program.

 Sacramento, CA 95824

 For press inquiries contact:

 ACCE Members are playing a critical role in fighting for stronger tenant protections throughout Sacramento.
-Through continuous organizing, we’re able to create change by facilitating opportunities for renters to share their stories with the press, come to organizing meetings, making phone calls to legislators, protest, lobby visits with legislators, and continue to get more tenants to join us, raise their voices and fight back.
+Through continuous organizing, we’re able to create change by facilitating opportunities for renters to share their stories with the press, come to organizing meetings, protest, lobby visits with legislators, and continue to get more tenants to join us to raise their voices and fight back.

 Our South Sacramento Chapter has identified the need for an Anti-Harassment Ordinance to that holds landlords accountable for acts such as: